csorbakristof/learning_ai/Excel2Outlook/spec.md

 - If the EmailTemplate worksheet does not exist, show an error message.
 - Error messages should be detailed so the user has guidance how to fix the issue.

+# [MassiveSend] Massive sending emails

+This function is another macro which sends emails just like the SingleSend feature, but it sends individual emails for every row in the UserList worksheet.

+## Further details

+- Take all visible rows into account.
+The user may use filtering to select a set of rows.
+- If there is an error with one of the rows, stop, show an error message and do not draft any emails.
+- The MassiveSend feature should be triggered by Ctrl-Shift-M.
+- Only create the email drafs bulk but do not send them.
+- Do not show progress, only a summary at the end.
+- If there are more than 20 emails to create, ask for user confirmation whether to proceed.

 # [ResponseCollector] Response collection from answers on an email